Thursday, September 12, 2024

 September 12 Arctic Pole of Inaccessibility

 After the Geographic North Pole and the Magnetic North Pole, the Arctic Pole of Inaccessibility is the 3rd Arctic Pole.
-Until today it had yet to be reached so it is the last significant world first in polar exploration.
-It was first contemplated in 1909 by Russian polar pioneer Alexandr Kolchak.
+Until today it had yet to be reached so it is the last significant world first in polar exploration - and we were there to experience it!
+This point was first contemplated in 1909 by Russian polar pioneer Alexandr Kolchak.
 He defined it as the furthest point from any land in the middle of the Arctic Ocean.
-He concluded that as this point was permanently covered by the ice fields of the Arctic ice pack it was "Inaccessible to Navigation".
+He concluded that because the true Arctic Pole of Inaccessibility was permanently covered by the ice fields of the Arctic ice pack, it was "Inaccessible to Navigation".
 In 1920 Canadian explorer Vlihjalmur Stefansson developed the concept as the centre (Pole) of the "Area of Comparative Inaccessibility" defined as the area calculated from the furthest points reached by ships of the polar explorers including Peary, Nansen, Collinson.
 A distance of 500 miles being the limit of man and dog hauling a sled and returning.
 As it is further from land than the North Pole, the Arctic Pole of Inaccessibility (API) is said to be harder to reach.
-In 2013 the location of the API was recalculated using satellite data, in position 85° 48' N, 176°09'E.
+In 2013 the location of the API was recalculated using satellite data and located at 85° 48' N, 176°09'E.

 Preparations for the celebration underway